princeton-nlp/SWE-agent/docs/installation/migration.md

 * :sparkles: Override any configuration option from the command line (see [command line basics](../usage/cl_tutorial.md)).
 * :sparkles: Greatly simplified and cleaned up codebase.
 In particular, the `Agent` class is now much easier to modify.

-If you're familiar with the old SWE-agent, here are the main changes you need to be aware of
+If you're familiar with the old SWE-agent, here are the main changes you need to be aware of.

 ## Command line interface and basic configuration